On the Gan-Gross-Prasad conjecture and its refinement for $\left(\mathrm{U}\left(2n\right),\mathrm{U}\left(1\right)\right)$: Set up

 \subsection{Weil representation and theta correspondence}

 Let us briefly recall the Weil representation of unitary groups.
-Let $(X, (\, , \,)_X)$ be an $m$-dimensional Hermitian space over $E$, and let $(Y, (\,, \,)_Y)$ be an $n$-dimensional skew-Hermitian space over $E$.
-Then we may define the quadratic space
+Let $(X, (\, , \,)_X)$ be an $r$-dimensional Hermitian space over $E$, and let $(Y, (\,, \,)_Y)$ be an $s$-dimensional skew-Hermitian space over $E$.
+Then we may define the symplectic space